By Clinton, Colts Correspondent, Wed, Mar 11th 4:46pm EDT

 Fantasy Impact: On the one hand, this was a big milestone for Johnson.
 On the other, his somewhat pedestrian state-line seems to be the norm for him this year.
 In PPR leagues, he is a solid WR2, but in standard he is (unfortunately) no better than WR3/flex.

-By Christopher Morgan, Texans Correspondent, Mon, Sep 22nd 7:49pm EDT
+By Christopher Morgan, Colts Correspondent, Mon, Sep 22nd 7:49pm EDT

 Johnson only managed 4 catches for 24 yards in Sunday's loss.
 Johnson has yet to find the end zone this season but is leading the team in catches.
 (Source: NFL.com

 Fantasy Impact: Johnson is having a somewhat rough debut this season, especially in standard leagues.
 In PPR, the lack of touchdowns hurts less, but 24 receiving yards is a clunker any way you cut it.
 Look for a return to form against the 26th ranked passing defense of the Bills in Week 4.